mirumee/ariadne-website/website/blog/2023-12-05-ariadne-codegen-0-11.md

     return ListAllUsers.model_validate(data)
 ```

-Default base clients include the given `operation_name` as `operationName` in the sent payload.
+Default base clients will also include the given `operation_name` as `operationName` in the sent payload.

 ## Payload without `data`, but with `errors` key